 How many shares of Arconic Corporation common stock will I receive in the distribution?
-ParentCo will distribute to you [ ] shares of Arconic Corporation common stock for every share of ParentCo common stock held by you as of close of business on the record date for the distribution.
-Based on approximately [ ] shares of ParentCo common stock outstanding as of [ ], 2020, a total of approximately [ ] shares of Arconic Corporation common stock will be distributed to ParentCo's stockholders.
+ParentCo will distribute to you one share of Arconic Corporation common stock for every four shares of ParentCo common stock held by you as of close of business on the record date for the distribution.
+Based on approximately 434,416,204 shares of ParentCo common stock outstanding as of January 31, 2020, a total of approximately 108,604,051 shares of Arconic Corporation common stock will be distributed to ParentCo's stockholders.
 For additional information on the distribution, see "The Separation and Distribution."